A note on exponential inequalities for the distribution tails of canonical von Mises' statistics of dependent observations: Abstract

 \section{Abstract}

-\begin{small} The exponential inequalities are obtained for the distribution tails of {\it canonical} (degenerate) $U$- and $V$-statistics of an arbitrary order based on samples from a stationary sequence of observations satisfying~$\varphi$-mixing.\\ \\ Key words: {\it stationary sequence of random variables, $\varphi$-mixing, multiple orthogonal series, canonical $U$- and $V$-statistics.} \end{small}
+The H{\"o}ffding-type exponential inequalities are obtained for the distribution tails of {canonical} Von Mises' statistics of arbitrary order based on samples from a stationary sequence of random variables satisfying~$\varphi$\@mixing condition.